-Agency Funds - These funds are used to account for assets held by a government unit as an agent for individuals, private organizations, other governmental units and/or other funds.
-Agency funds are custodial in nature (assets equal liabilities) and do not involve measurement of results of operations.
-The City has two agency funds.
-The funds are the Municipal Court Fund, which accounts for monies that flow through the municipal court office and the Payroll Agency Fund, which accounts for monies withheld from payroll for both employee and employer taxes as well as other payroll deductions.
+Custodial Funds - These funds are used to account for assets held by a governmental unit in a trustee capacity or as an agent for individuals, private organizations, other governmental units, and/or other funds.
+The City's only fiduciary funds are custodial funds.
+These funds operate on a full accrual basis of accounting.
+The City has three custodial funds.
+The three funds are the Municipal Court Fund, which accounts for monies that flow through the municipal court office, the Community Center Fund, which accounts for deposits related to Community Center activities, and the Ohio Board of Building Standards Assessment Fund, which accounts for assessed funds as required by the Ohio Revised Code.